juletx/BertaQA/README.md

 ## Results Analysis

-To analyze the results, run the `basquetrivia.ipynb` jupyter notebook in the `analysis` directory.
+To analyze the results, run the `bertaqa.ipynb` jupyter notebook in the `analysis` directory.
 This notebook will generate the tables of the paper.

 # Commercial Model Evaluation